Privacy and Adult Social Care

 - The NHS

-- Other bodies/agencies who know you or who might be able to help you to provide you with the best service possible (we will ask to share information about you where possible) e.g. other councils, direct payment support services
+- Other bodies/agencies who know you or who might be able to help you to provide you with the best service possible (we will ask to share information about you where possible) for example. other councils, direct payment support services

 - Other bodies in connection with the prevention of crime, criminal or legal investigations or proceedings including fraud (and the National Fraud Initiative) or regulatory functions (such as the Local Government Ombudsman)